• Home

 I did not use the Polycrylic on the cabinets.
 The Pro Classic paint is durable enough on its own.

 • Don’t rush.
-Remember to take your time to get it right the first time so you will have a lasting finish.
+A kitchen cabinet painting project will take time.
+So plan out a painting schedule to do it right the first time so you will have a lasting finish.

 • Don’t paint in the dark or with uneven room lighting.
 You will miss sections and not see drips.